ColeTown/blind_app/README.md

 run the application on an emulated device.
 If Android Studio is not installed, search for it, download, and install the latest version and open this project in it.

+You will also have to download and install Flutter at https://docs.flutter.dev/get-started/install

 You will have to create an emulated device with Android Studios 'Device Manager'.
 The Device Manager wizard should help you with creating the emulator.